 Gears transmit power through their teeth.
 These teeth deal with high loads when they are in contact with the other mating gear’s tooth.
 When they move away from this position, the stresses are removed.
 Cyclic loading occurs as the magnitude of forces on a tooth changes continuously.

 Furthermore, the load is not evenly distributed on the entire length of the teeth.
-This localization of load can further exacerbate fatigue issues.
+This localisation of load can further exacerbate fatigue issues.

 Fatigue strength is the ability of a material to resist fatigue failure.